-AlphaFlow was a marketplace for private real estate loans having facilitated over $800 million in loan volume, reporting around $75 million to $100 million in loans each month.
+AlphaFlow was a marketplace for private real estate loans that facilitated over $800 million in loan volume, reporting around $75 million to $100 million in loans each month.
 AlphaFlow targeted the single-family home and small multi-family market, with less than 10% being commercial projects.

 Loans ranged from $75,000 to $10 million with a typical term of fewer than 36 months.
 AlphaFlow said that an “optimized portfolio” generated around a 7% to 9% return.

 Just this past September, AlphaFlow returned to Republic to pursue a third funding round.
 A post announcing the investment crowdfunding offering stated:

 “In February, we accepted a ~$6M investment from investors, including Steve Cohen’s Point72 Ventures and longtime client New York Mortgage Trust, a publicly traded REIT.
 We used those funds to recruit a world-class executive team that is now gearing up to digitize the entire loan lifecycle with our 2 new products: Credit Lines and Loan Servicing.
 You’ll find more on these both on the campaign page.

 We want to show performance traction on these products before going out for a Series B, which we’re targeting in Q1 2023.
 With that, we are accepting new capital at terms only slightly above our Q1 raise ($100M post-money SAFE in Q1 vs $120M pre-money CrowdSAFE here) and would love to include our Republic family this time.
 With apologies, we just did not have the time to set up a campaign in Q1 but the team is even stronger now!”